HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 • Knowledge of how to potty train, if your puppy will be inside.
 Visit here for some reference for potty training (scroll to bottom).

 • Also remember to have pre-scheduled your first puppy vet appointment for soon after puppy arrives.
-A health check is an excellent idea, plus puppy may be ready for another vaccination/deworming depending upon his age.
-You can also talk to your vet about a coccidia-prevention medicine.
-Visit our page about coccidia for more information.
+A health check is an excellent idea, plus puppy will be ready for another vaccination/deworming at about 9 weeks of age.

 It's not necessary to spend a lot of money on a puppy product to keep your pet happy.
 Once you have the essentials, wait a few weeks and see what else he needs.
 You don't want to buy something that never gets used.
 Also, your puppy can quickly outgrow collars, crates, and other items so purchase with his adult size in mind.